Your complete

 Respect the flag

-Do not stand on another player's putting line (the path from their ball to the hole).
+Do not stand on another player's putting line.
 Be careful not to step on it even when tending the flag.

 Keep your shadow off the line